 Developed by Georgia Tech, the Introduction to User Experience Design is geared towards novice students, who may have heard the terms “user experience” or “user interface” but otherwise aren’t familiar with either topic.
 The overall goal of the course is to meet the needs that students have in the most effective efficient and satisfying way possible.

-Completed in only 7 hours, students learn about the four-step user interface cycle and also introduced to techniques used to gather information about what the user needs and how to design based on these needs and then to ensure the needs are met through evaluation.
-With the roadmap the course provides, anyone, can be a UX designer at the end of the course.
+Completed in only 7 hours, students learn about the four-step user interface cycle and are also introduced to techniques used to gather information about what the user needs and how to design based on these needs and then ensure the needs are met through evaluation.
+With the roadmap the course provides, anyone can be a UX designer at the end of the course.

 Created by: HEC Paris | Cost: 7-day free trial then $49/month | Duration: Approx 33 hours (6-10 hrs/week)